AdarshDogra-CloudDevops/MIDP-Lab-With-Microsoft-Fabric/masterdoc/masterdoc/getting-started-MSSPL.md

 ## Explanation of Components

-- **Microsoft Entra ID**: Microsoft Entra ID is a cloud-based identity and access management service that enables secure access to both external and internal resources.
-It allows users to seamlessly sign in to a wide range of applications, including Microsoft 365, the Azure portal, and other SaaS apps, as well as custom applications developed for an organization.
-By managing user identities and controlling access, Microsoft Entra ID enhances security and simplifies the user experience across various platforms and devices.

 - **Microsoft Fabric**: Microsoft Fabric is a comprehensive analytics and data platform tailored for enterprises seeking an integrated solution.
 It covers all aspects of data management, including movement, processing, ingestion, transformation, real-time event routing, and reporting.
 The platform provides a full range of services, such as Data Engineering, Data Factory, Data Science, Real-Time Analytics, Data Warehousing, and Databases.

 - **SharePoint Online**: SharePoint Online is a cloud-based service from Microsoft that facilitates collaboration, document management, and content sharing within organizations.
 It enables users to create, store, and manage web-based documents and data, offering tools for team sites, document libraries, and lists.